Sources of District Energy

 GeoExchange systems capture energy stored in the ground, pass it through a heat exchanger or heat pump, and re-distribute it throughout the system.
 They produce an extremely clean and energy-efficient method of heating and cooling.

-Corix Utilities designed and installed an integrated multi-utility system at Sun Rivers Resort and we are now responsible for its long-term management.
+Corix Utilities designed and installed an integrated multi-utility system at Sun Rivers Resort, British Columbia, and we are now responsible for its long-term management.